dgerlanc/programming-with-data/README.md

 $ git clone https://github.com/dgerlanc/programming-with-data.git
 ```

+The remainder of the installation requires that you use the command line.

-To complete the workshop exercises, you must use `conda` to install the
+To complete the course exercises, you must use `conda` to install the
 dependencies specified in the `environment.yml` file in the repository:

 ```